Goals

 Section 15: Magnetic radiated emission

-Example of emission limits for aerospace & military radiation Military
+Example of radiated emission limits Aero & Military

 Section 16: Power input